 Even better?
 In season there is a guaranteed 99 percent chance with most operators to see the King of the Forest.

 Fancy a white Christmas or some time whooshing down snow-covered slopes?
 Levi is one of the things to do in Finland for you!
 The country’s most popular ski resort is great for its accessibility and range of accommodation to suit many budgets, so it’s perfect whether this is your first ski holiday or your hundredth.

 To truly experience the outdoors, stay overnight in one of the cabins in the park, or even an open wilderness hut (in summer only!).
-These are extremely rustic, with basic facilities, but if you’re on the hunt for adventure it’ll be perfect for you!
+These are extremely rustic, with basic facilities, but if you’re on the hunt for an adventure, it’ll be perfect for you!

-Naantali, a cute little town 18 kilometres east of Turku, is a popular spot for a summer day-trip – one of the locals’ favoured things to do in Finland.
-It’s a bit of a ghost town over winter but once the days start to lengthen Naantali’s picturesque Old Town comes to life with people window shopping or visiting Moominworld (that’s right, Moomin island is here).
+Naantali, a cute little town 18 kilometers east of Turku, is a popular spot for a summer day-trip – one of the locals’ favored things to do in Finland.
+It’s a bit of a ghost town over winter, but once the days start to lengthen Naantali’s picturesque Old Town comes to life with people window shopping or visiting Moominworld (that’s right, Moomin island is here).